polygon-io/client-python/examples/tools/hunting-anomalies/README.md

    mc cp --recursive s3polygon/flatfiles/us_stocks_sip/day_aggs_v1/2024/10/ ./aggregates_day/
    gunzip ./aggregates_day/*.gz
    ```
-   Adjust the commands and paths based on the data you're interested in.

 4. **Build the Lookup Table:** This script processes the downloaded data and builds a lookup table, saving it as `lookup_table.pkl`.
    ```bash